Creating a Rock Garden in Miniature

 Classification of Containers

-The containers for making miniature rock gardens are grouped into five types:
+The containers for making miniature rock gardens are grouped into four types:

 - Natural stone trough: A large cistern-like trough made with stone blocks and cement.
 It can be made on the ground or as a bench-like pedestal.

-- Rock pot: A pot with shape and size of a large flower pot which is made with the small blocks of stone and cement.
+- Rock pot: A pot with shape and size of a large flower pot that is made with the small blocks of stone and cement.